Classical & Ancient Near Eastern Studies

-Offering a major and a minor option, the CANES program provides students with a greater understanding of the modern world by concentrating on the sources and values of Western civilization.
+Offering a major and a minor option, as well as a combined BA/MA degree program in CANES and Museum Studies, the CANES program provides students with a greater understanding of the modern world by concentrating on the sources and values of Western civilization.
 We offer small classes, a well-rounded curriculum and opportunities for departmental prizes.
 Students are also encouraged to join our local Eti Sigma Phi honor society chapter and our active Classics and Archaeology Club.
 Coursework frequently integrates local institutions such as the Library of Congress, Smithsonian museums, Archaeological Institute of America, Washington Classical Society and Dumbarton Oaks Museum.

 CANES Tracks and Philosophy